zhumaniyaz17/finalexam/linux/question_ow06s.md

-Two files that refer to the same inode on the same partition
+Two files that refer to the same inode on the same partition.

 * soft links
-* hard links
++ hard links
 * aliases
 * mount points
 * shortcuts